s-mallat/FinalProject_AdvCoding3/README.md

 ### Attributions
 For this project, I used two pre-existing colab Notebooks, StyleGAN2 ADA attributed to Derrick Schultz and NVIDIA, and CycleGAN-pix2pix adaptation attributed to Jun-Yan Zhu and Taesung Park.
 I included a copy of each notebook's license in this Github repo, as well as an attribution section at the top of each colab notebook.
 Furthermore, I have also used other third party code which I reference when used in the colab code block itself.

+### What I Changed
+I tweaked and modified the existing colab notebooks to suit the nature of my project.
+As someone who doesn't have an extensive knowledge of python, I did resort to google and forums for most of the changes I wanted to apply.
+Therefore, there is a lot of third party code which I have taken the length to understand in order to modify accordingly and make sure users don't run into errors while using these notebooks.

 | Notebooks  | Reference | Original |
 | ------------- | ------------- |------------- |